department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Veterans Law Judge: Capitalize.
 Can use lowercase "judge" on subsequent mentions in body copy instead of the full formal term.

 Veterans’ Mortgage Life Insurance (VMLI).
-Note Veterans’ is plural with a plural possessive apostrophe.
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+"Veterans’" takes a plural possessive apostrophe.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

-Veterans Pension: Capitalize and note no apostrophe in "Veterans."
-Lowercase "pension" when writing "VA pension."
+Veterans Pension: "Veterans" doesn't take an apostrophe.
+Don't capitalize "pension" when writing "VA pension."

 Veterans Service Organization (VSO).
-"Veterans" is plural and does not take an apostrophe.
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+"Veterans" is plural and doesn't take an apostrophe.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 Veterans Service Representative (VSR).
-“Veterans” is plural and does not take an apostrophe.
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+“Veterans” is plural and doesn't take an apostrophe.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

-Vietnam Era: Capitalize "Era," but not in "Vietnam War era" (lowercase "era").
-Mostly we use the first term: Vietnam Era.
+Vietnam Era: Capitalize.
+But don't capitalize "era" when you include "War" in the term ("Vietnam War era").
 See entry on "era" for additional explanation.

-Vocational Rehabilitation and Employment (VR&E): Capitalize as full name of program.
-Can also use lowercased "voc rehab" on second reference, which is the informal term many Veterans use when referring to the program.
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+Veteran Readiness and Employment (VR&E): Capitalize as the full name of the program.
+This used to be called Vocational Rehabilitation and Employment, and we have places where we reference the old name and say "formerly known as."
+We also reference the shortened version of the old name: "voc rehab."
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

-Vocational Rehabilitation Counselor (VRC): See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+Vocational Rehabilitation Counselor (VRC): See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 ### W